GabrielLeonte/create-glaciary-app/README.md

 yarn create glaciary-app <my-project>
 ```

-## Features :+1:
-1. Automatic package manager detector:
-      - yarn
-      - npm

-## Incomming features :smirk:

-1. The possibility to chose if you want or not to use:
-      - Socket.IO Server
-      - Http(s) Server
-2. Chose the perfect template for you:
-      - Basic
-      - Crypto Wallet API
-      - Open to ideas...

 <br/>

 > If you want to contribute with any idea, i am open to hear in the pull requests section.